View Mary Britt's Obituary on fayettevilleobserver.com and share memories

 Mary "Penny" Alberta Britt

-Bladenboro—Mary "Penny" Alberta Britt, 78, of Bladenboro passed away on Sunday, March 10, 2019.
+Bladenboro — Mary "Penny" Alberta Britt, 78, of Bladenboro passed away on Sunday, March 10, 2019.
 She was preceded in death by her parents Russell MacAluso and Viola Hoff MacAluso.
-Penny leaves behind her husband Jack Britt of the home, son Donald Britt and wife Debbie Johnson of Leander, Texas, two brothers: Duke MacAluso, Tommy MacAluso and two grandchildren: Andrew Britt and Jessica Britt.
+Penny leaves behind her husband Jack Britt of the home, son Donald Britt and wife Debbie Johnson of Leander, Texas, two brothers: Russell MacAluso, Louie MacAluso and two grandchildren: Andrew Britt and Jessica Britt.
 A memorial service will be held at a later date.